martiriera/wimabu-socket-io-client/README.md

 # wimabu-socket-io-client

 This repo contain client simulations to test WifiMapBuilder-server backend.
-The folders bi/unidirectional separate the two modes of sync.
-The executable files are the following:
+There are separated folders for bidirectional or unidirectional sync mode containing maps/camps actions inside and separated too.
+All de .js scripts get the data from /jsons folders.

-* bidirectional/actionMaps.js: To test add, delete and update actions on Maps.
-Comment/uncomment socket.emit that you need to test.
+* bidirectional/sendMapActions.js: To test add, delete and update actions on Maps.
+Comment/uncomment socket.emit at the top of the      script depending on that you need to test.
 Fill the delete/update jsons with existing ids on the db.

-* unidirectional/actionMapsUnidirectional.js: Same as above but unidirectionally.
-On the delete/update cases you need to answer the server with 'forceAdd', 'forceUpdate' or 'abort' events.
+* unidirectional/sendMapActionsUni.js: Same as above but unidirectionally.
+On the delete/update cases you need to choose what to answer to the server: an 'abort', 'forceAdd', 'forceUpdate'.
+Notice that a FIN is sent after these forcing events.

-* bidirectional/actionMapInfo.js: To test the info action type on Maps.
+* bidirectional/sendMapInfoActions.js: To test the info action type on Maps.
 Change "mapClientInfo.json" with desired (and/or existing) ids/versions.
-Client should send a similar report at every sync.
+The real client should send a similar report at every sync.

 * unidirectional/actionMapsInfoUnidirectional.js: Same as avobe but unidirectionally.
-You will have to answer with forcingAdd/forcingUpdate too.
+You will have to answeran 'abort', 'forceAdd', 'forceUpdate' too

-Note: Almost all jsons have "values" to be filled before starting any sync
+Note: Almost all jsons have "values" to be filled before starting any sync.